Ditached/ARPlacementKit-Docs/docs/source/usage.rst

 Movement
 ========
 To move the object, tap and then drag it.
-You can either use a finger to move the object or move the entire mobile device.
+While holding down the finger on the object, you can either use a finger to move the object or move the entire mobile device.

 Rotation
 ========